ali5ter/network-monitor/README.md

 Monitor your internet connection quality over time using Speedtest CLI, InfluxDB, Grafana, and `launchd` on macOS.

-I wrote this when I was not seeing the bandwidth that my cable provider said they were providing me and wanted a way to provide some evidence of what I was seeing on my end.
+I created this project to monitor and document my internet speeds after noticing discrepancies between the bandwidth promised by my cable provider and what I was actually experiencing.
+It provides a reliable way to collect and visualize evidence of connection quality from the user's perspective.

 ## Features